-Article 95 (1) Employers who have Workers live in dormitories attached to the Business shall draw up dormitory rules with respect to the following items and shall notify such rules to the relevant government agency.
-In the event that the Employer alters these rules, the same shall apply:
+- Article 95 (1) An employer who has workers live in dormitories attached to the enterprise shall draw up dormitory rules with respect to the following items and shall notify such rules to the relevant government agency.
+In the event that the employer alters these rules, the same shall apply: - (i) Matters pertaining to rising, going to bed, going out, and staying out overnight; - (ii) Matters pertaining to regular events; - (iii) Matters pertaining to meals; - (iv) Matters pertaining to safety and health; - (v) Matters pertaining to the management of buildings and facilities. - (2) With respect to drafting and/or alteration of provisions concerning items (i) through (iv) of the preceding paragraph, the employer shall obtain the consent of a person representing a majority of the workers living in the dormitory. - (3) In submitting the rules pursuant to the provisions of paragraph (1), the employer shall attach a document establishing the consent set forth in the preceding paragraph.

-- (i) Matters pertaining to rising, sleeping, going out, and staying out overnight; - (ii) Matters pertaining to regular events; - (iii) Matters pertaining to meals; - (iv) Matters pertaining to safety and health; - (v) Matters pertaining to the management of buildings and facilities. - (2) With respect to drafting and/or alteration of provisions concerning items (i) through (iv) of the preceding paragraph, the Employer shall obtain the consent of a person representing a majority of the Workers living in the dormitory. - (3) In submitting the rules pursuant to the provisions of paragraph (1), the Employer shall attach a document establishing the consent set forth in the preceding paragraph. - (4) The Employer and the Workers living in the dormitory shall observe the dormitory rules.
+(4) The employer and the workers living in the dormitory shall observe the dormitory rules.